mhekkel/libzeep/docs/lib-xml.rst

 	<bar>&hello;</bar>
 	</foo>

 When we want to see the `&hello;` entity replaced with `'Hello, world!'` as specified in the DTD, we need to provide a way to load this DTD.
 To do this, look at the following code.
-Of course, in this example a simple call to :cpp:member:`zeep::xml::document::set_base_dir` would have been sufficient.
+Of course, in this example a simple call to :cpp::func:`zeep::xml::document::set_base_dir` would have been sufficient.

 .. literalinclude:: ../examples/validating-xml-sample.cpp
 	:language: c++